soumilvavikar/foundry-fund-me/FOUNDRYSTEPS.md

 forge test -mt <method name>

 forge test -mt testPriceFeedVersionIsAccurate

+forge test --mt testPriceFeedVersionIsAccurate --fork-url $SEPOLIA_RPC_URL

+forge coverage --fork-url $SEPOLIA_RPC_URL
 ```
 NOTE:
 - Do `forge test --help` for more options
 - Pass -vv or -vvv to see stacetrace and console logs
+- `coverage` command tells how many lines of the code inside the contract are covered
+- --fork-url command helps let foundry know that we need to use the following chain URL instead of spinning a blank chain
+    - downside to this is that a lot of API calls will be made to the chain which will increase the cost

 ## Enable Imports for Externqal Contracts
 ### Installing dependencies in Foundry to be used as imports